Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

    The Firefox profile manager tool will delete all files in a folder if you delete a profile, regardless of whether they are profile files or not.

-More information about firefox profiles in `Mozilla's Knowledge Base`_
+More information about Firefox profiles in `Mozilla's Knowledge Base`_

 .. _Mozilla's KNowledge Base: http://support.mozilla.com/zh-CN/kb/Managing+profiles